amandastojanov/Art182/README.md

 # Use of Technology
 You will need access to a computer or laptop to complete the coursework for this assignment.
 All software used in this class is free of charge and open source.

+# Course Objectives
+Develop an understanding of the principles of programming.
+Ability to use programming as a medium for creative work.
+Awareness of the field, its pioneers and contemporary practitioners.
+The ability to excel in future courses about the Internet, animation, interactive media, and game design.

+# Required Reading and Viewing
+Getting Started with p5.js: Making Interactive Graphics in JavaScript and Processing (Make) (should be in the school book store)
+The Coding Train : Foundations of Programming in Javascript with Daniel Shiffman